elliotolds/elliotolds.github.io/decentralizedinternet.md

 ---
 layout: page
-title: Can The Internet Decentralize Society?
+title: Can The Internet Decentralize Power?
 permalink: /decentralizedinternet
 ---